 The Sub-Fund takes sustainability risk and environmental, social and governance ("ESG") characteristics into account as part of its investment selection process.
 In that respect, the Sub-Fund promotes environmental and/or social characteristics within the meaning of Article 8 of SFDR.
-For the assessment, areas like the corporate strategy, corporate governance, social questions, respect of societal norms, transparency, product and service range, their environmental and sustainability characteristics, the environmental and social impacts of the company, of its activity and of its production, are taken into account.
+More information relating to the environmental and social characteristics of the Sub-Fund is provided in Appendix II in accordance with SFDR and SFDR Level II.